xlc-dev/nova/www/src/docs/reference.md

 MethodOverrideMiddleware checks a header or form field to override the request method.

----
+<a id="ratelimitmiddleware"></a>

-### `RateLimitMiddleware` {#ratelimitmiddleware}
+#### `RateLimitMiddleware`

 ```go
 func RateLimitMiddleware(config RateLimiterConfig) Middleware
 ```

 RateLimitMiddleware provides basic in-memory rate limiting.
 Warning: This simple implementation has limitations:
 - Memory usage can grow indefinitely without CleanupInterval set.
 - Not suitable for distributed systems (limit is per instance).
 - Accuracy decreases slightly under very high concurrency due to locking.

----
+<a id="realipmiddleware"></a>

-### `RealIPMiddleware` {#realipmiddleware}
+#### `RealIPMiddleware`

 ```go
 func RealIPMiddleware(config RealIPConfig) Middleware
 ```

-RealIPMiddleware extracts the client's real IP address from proxy headers.
+RealIPMiddleware extracts the client&apos;s real IP address from proxy headers.
 Warning: Only use this if you have a trusted proxy setting these headers correctly.

----
+<a id="recoverymiddleware"></a>

-### `RecoveryMiddleware` {#recoverymiddleware}
+#### `RecoveryMiddleware`

 ```go
 func RecoveryMiddleware(config *RecoveryConfig) Middleware